Best General Liability Insurance Companies for Small Businesses in Illinois

 Best Overall, Best for Customer-Facing Businesses

-Coverage options rank 8th since ERGO NEXT offers standard general liability limits and common endorsements but lacks the breadth of add-on options available from traditional carriers.
-Customers raise concerns about their claims experience, especially around settlement fairness and adjuster communication.
+Coverage options rank eighth.
+ERGO NEXT covers standard general liability limits and common endorsements, but the add-on menu is narrower than traditional carriers.
+Customers have flagged issues with settlement fairness and adjuster communication.

-• Tech-comfortable buyers who value speed over agent guidance
+• Buyers who prioritize speed over agent guidance and are comfortable with a digital platform

-• Solopreneurs and micro-businesses (0-4 employees) seeking low rates
+• Solopreneurs and micro-businesses (zero to four employees) focused on cost

 • Illinois hospitality, food service or repair businesses

-• Businesses needing fast COI generation for client contracts
+• Businesses that need fast COI generation for client contracts

 Learn More: ERGO NEXT Business Insurance Review